jjmcoconut/amethst/content/Master Course/Paper Reviews/Double Counting in Supply Chain Carbon Footprinting.md

 That’s the core idea behind strategic double counting.
 To tackle this issue, we need a structured approach.
 That’s where the Joint Production Model comes in.
-The total carbon footprint is broken down into individual components for separate processes.
-Each process can be influenced by multiple firms, making responsibility more complex.

 ### Carbon Allocation